Adarsh71002/Task1/README.md

     npm start
     ```

-4. Your application should now be running on `http://localhost:3000`.
+4. My application should now be running on `http://localhost:3000`.

 ## API Endpoints